• Skip to primary navigation

 One thing to keep in mind when painting cabinets is that any paint is going to chip over time.
 That is just the nature of the beast.
 The key is choosing the best paint for your project and yourself that will keep that from happening as long as possible.

-If you’ve got any other cabinet painting questions, please feel free to drop them in the comments below!
+If you’ve got any other cabinet painting questions or anything you can add from personal experience, please drop it in the comments below!

 Have you ever used chalk paint?
 I haven’t used it for caabinets but for furniture it is great and has held up well with either a wax finish or a water based sealer.